commercial-emacs/commercial-emacs/README.md

 rights, or continue not noticing me.
 If my history of user acquisition is any indication, the last outcome is most likely.

-### <a name="long-lines"></a>Long lines remain slow, what's the deal?
+### <a name="long-lines"></a>Long lines remain dog-slow, what's the deal?

-Only the redisplay C code was changed.
-Any lisp code, e.g., `font-lock-mode`, `hl-line-mode`, etc. will bog as before.
-To realize the improvement, one ought to `find-file-literally` and turn off most minor modes.
-Alas, this solution could be considered just as sub-optimal as the prevailing hack du jour `so-long-mode`.
+Only the C code was changed.
+Lisp package code bogs as before.
+To realize the improvement, one ought to `find-file-literally` and turn off showstopping modes like `font-lock-mode` and `hl-line-mode`.
+Alas, most will consider having to do this as suboptimal as the prevailing hack *du jour* `so-long-mode`.

 ### <a name="tree-sitter"></a>How can I try tree-sitter highlighting?